jundalisay/sp/content/en/material/principles/part-2/chapter-02e.md

 This is because main purpose of the aethereal layer is to facilitate perception.

-**A cognition that flows backwards will be deleting its own mind its own ideas and feelings.** Existence exists and this is why cognition only moves forward.
+**A cognition that flows backwards will be deleting its own mind its own ideas and feelings.** This would be like Existence un-Existing Itself.

+Existence exists and this is why cognition only moves forward.

 {{< img src="/graphics/physics/soul.jpg" alt="The Direction of Perception" cap="Time always moves forward from the perspective of the lower mind." >}}